GuenterQuast/mimoCoRB/builddoc/index.rst

       class.

-These classes shield much of the complexity from the user, who can thus concentrate on writing the pieces of code need to acquire and process the data.
+These classes shield much of the complexity from the user, who can thus concentrate on writing the pieces of code needed to acquire and process the data.
 The access classes expect as input lists of dictionaries with the parameters of buffers to read from (**source_list**), to write to (**sink_list**) or to observe (**observe_list**).
 An additional dictionary (**config_dict**) provides